wdporter/i-am-that-vuepress/69-transiency-is-proof-of-unreality/readme.md

 **Q:**&ensp;Surely, there are degrees of realisation.

 **M:**&ensp;There are no steps to self-realisation.
 There is nothing gradual about it.
 It happens suddenly and is irreversible.
-You rotate into a new dimension, seen from which the previous ones are mere abstractions.
+You rotate into a new dimension, seen from which the previöus ones are mere abstractions.
 Just like at sunrise you see things as they are, so on self-realisation you see everything as it is.
 The world of illusions is left behind.

 **Q:**&ensp;In the state of realisation do things change?
 They become colourful and full of meaning?

-**M:**&ensp;The experience is quite right, but it is not the experience of reality (<span data-tippy-content="Experience of the everlasting reality.">sadanubhava</span>), but of harmony (<span data-tippy-content="Experience (<em>anubhava</em>) of the true harmony of the universe (<em>sattva</em>, being).">sattvanubhava</span>) of the universe.
+**M:**&ensp;The experiënce is quite right, but it is not the experiënce of reality (<span data-tippy-content="Experiënce of the everlasting reality.">sadanubhava</span>), but of harmony (<span data-tippy-content="Experiënce (<em>anubhava</em>) of the true harmony of the universe (<em>sattva</em>, beïng).">sattvanubhava</span>) of the universe.

 **Q:**&ensp;Nevertheless, there is progress.